developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxDefaultLauncher/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on one of the functions of App Manager API, which allows user to set any launcher application as a default launcher application using App Manager API.

 The tutorial would enable user to set an application as default launcher using: